 - Reward demanding behavior with any form of engagement

-The Whimsy Stick was designed to complete the predatory sequence that resolves the drive behind separation anxiety, jumping, nipping, restlessness, and attention seeking.
+The Whimsy Stick completes the predatory sequence that resolves the drive behind separation anxiety, jumping, nipping, restlessness, and attention seeking.
 Replaceable lures, durable build, handler-controlled design.

 Shop the Whimsy Stick →The Universal Framework: Time the Session to the Trigger